Skip to main content

 NIGHTWATCH_IGNORE_QUERIES=true

-These three settings are all you need to make Nightwatch practical on the free plan.
+Just these three lines make practical monitoring feasible on the free plan.

 Request monitoring